keyvan-m-sadeghi/volume-buttons/README.md

 > I'm under attack!

 That's just your current bias.
 Next comment may be very passive and purely informative.
 But you take it litterally, and the meaning changes for you.

+The solution that has naturally emerged in the Web2 era is a *"gauge"* on importance of a post.
+We *"vote"* with our likes and dislikes.
+However, this mechanism is very susceptible to propaganda and showmanship.
+A person with enough *"charisma"* can essentially manipulate feloow humans into believing anything!